devflowinc/trieve-rust-client/docs/StripeApi.md

 > update_subscription_plan(tr_organization, subscription_id, plan_id)
 Update Subscription Plan

-Update Subscription Plan  Update a subscription to a new plan
+Update a subscription to a new plan

 ### Parameters